Blosc/blogsite/posts/dynamic-plugins.rst

 C-Blosc2's ability to support dynamically loaded plugins allows the library to grow in features without increasing the size of the library itself.
 For more information about user-defined plugins, refer to this `blog entry <https://www.blosc.org/posts/registering-plugins/>`_.

 We appreciate your interest in our project!
 If you find our work useful and valuable, we would be grateful if you could support us by `making a donation <https://www.blosc.org/pages/donate/>`_.
 Your contribution will help us continue to develop and improve our technology, making it more accessible and useful for everyone.

-By donating to our project, you will be helping us to fund new features, cover maintenance costs, and invest in research and development.
 Our team is dedicated to creating high-quality, efficient software that meets the needs of our users, and your support will help us to achieve this goal.